MicrosoftDocs/ai-builder/ai-builder-docs/sharepoint-overview.md

 ## Training data storage
 If you are using **Extract by layout** or **Extract by text pattern and layout** models, training data is stored in [Microsoft Dataverse](/power-apps/maker/data-platform/data-platform-intro).

-Training data is only stored in Microsoft Dataverse to train the AI Builder model and is never used for other purpose.
-Training data is never shared externally neither.
+Only training data is stored in Microsoft Dataverse, it is solely used to train the AI Builder model and is never used for any other purpose.
+Training data is never shared externally.

-Microsoft Dataverse has strong security mechanisms that prevent unauthotized access to user's data.
+Microsoft Dataverse has strong security mechanisms that prevent unauthorized access to user data.
 Data stored to train your AI Builder model is only accessible by:
 - The owner of the model
 - The Power Platform System Administrators and System Customizers of your organization

->[!NOTE]
-> Data predicted by the AI Builder models when running on library documents is never persisted in any kind of storage.

 Learn more with [Roles and Security in AI Builder](/ai-builder/security)